 To avoid tears when you don’t fancy turning your garden into a petting zoo, write a list of themes you can realistically achieve on a budget.
 Of course, you’ll know your little one’s favourite books, TV shows, and movies better than anyone, so include a few of those on the list alongside generic themes like cowboys and pirates.

 When it comes to decorations, you don’t have to break the bank — a few thoughtful homemade decorations can go a long way, and your kid is sure to love helping you put these together.
-Martha Stewart has a great guide to DIY kids’ party decorations that can help add a bit of sparkle to the event, and these will make a great start to your homemade decorations.
+Paper Eskimo has some really great mint green party supplies that are really affordable and can add that special touch to your party or event.
+Paper Eskimo can help add a bit of sparkle to the event, and these will make a great start to your homemade decorations.

 Create the guest list